Carlo Gesualdo

-Carlo Gesualdo da Venosa (between 8 March 1566 and 30 March 1566 – 8 September 1613) was an Italian nobleman, composer, and murderer.
+Carlo Gesualdo da Venosa (between 8 March 1566 and 30 March 1566 – 8 September 1613) was an Italian nobleman and composer.
 Though both the Prince of Venosa and Count of Conza, he is better known for writing madrigals and pieces of sacred music that use a chromatic language not heard again until the late 19th century.
-He is also known for killing his first wife and her aristocratic lover upon finding them in flagrante delicto.
+He is also known for killing his first wife and her aristocratic lover upon finding them in flagrante delicto (having sex).

 Biography

 Early life

 Gesualdo's family had acquired the principality of Venosa, in what is now the Province of Potenza, Southern Italy, in 1560.
 He was probably born on 30 March 1566, three years after his older brother, Luigi, though some sources have stated that he was born on 8 March.
 Older sources give the year of birth as c.
 1560 or 1561, but this is no longer accepted.
 A letter from Gesualdo's mother, Geronima Borromeo, indicates that the year is most likely 1566.
 Gesualdo's uncle was Carlo Borromeo, later Saint Charles Borromeo.
 His mother was the niece of Pope Pius IV.